MS-GPS-Hackathons/AI-Adoption-Workshop/wds/faq.md

 ### What is the purpose of this whiteboard design session?

-This session aims to guide attendees through designing a secure, scalable Azure architecture to support Contoso Health's AI adoption journey.
+This session aims to guide attendees through designing a secure, scalable Azure architecture to support IFS's AI adoption journey.
 Attendees will address real-world business requirements, technical challenges, and strategic objectives.

-### Who is Contoso Health?
+### Who is IFS?

-Contoso Health is a regional healthcare provider operating multiple hospitals and clinics within a single country.
-They specialize in patient care, diagnostics, and preventive healthcare services.
+IFS (Innovate Financial Services) is a well-established global financial institution providing banking, investment, and insurance services.
+They specialize in financial services across multiple markets.

 ## Azure and AI Adoption

-### Why did Contoso Health choose Azure for their AI adoption?
+### Why did IFS choose Azure for their AI adoption?

-Contoso Health selected Azure due to its comprehensive AI capabilities, robust security features, scalability, and alignment with industry best practices outlined in the Microsoft Cloud Adoption Framework.
+IFS selected Azure due to its comprehensive AI capabilities, robust security features, scalability, and alignment with industry best practices outlined in the Microsoft Cloud Adoption Framework.

-### What are the primary AI use cases identified by Contoso Health?
+### What are the primary AI use cases identified by IFS?

-- Predictive analytics for patient readmission and preventive care.
+- Fraud detection using AI-powered analytics.
-- Medical imaging analysis using computer vision.
+- Personalized financial advice and recommendations.
-- Intelligent virtual assistants and chatbots for patient engagement.
+- Risk management and assessment.
-- Advanced analytics for operational insights and resource optimization.
+- Automated customer support and virtual assistants.

 ## Business Requirements

-### What are the key business requirements for Contoso Health?
+### What are the key business requirements for IFS?

-- Security and compliance (HIPAA, GDPR, local regulations).
+- Security and compliance (PCI DSS, GDPR, local financial regulations).
 - Centralized governance and management of AI services.
 - Secure connectivity and integration with on-premises environments.
 - Centralized AI model governance and control.